 The “normal” route you will follow up Carstensz presents a series of gullies on 500m of solid rock on the north face of the mountain, after which you will break through onto the summit ridge.

-Atop this ridge, you will trek over uneven terrain for another 500m until you reach the summit.
+Atop this ridge, you will scramble over uneven terrain for another 500m until you reach the summit.

 It is important to remember, in planning this trip, that a high degree of flexibility is necessary.
 Political instability in the region and unpredictable weather mean that it is likely that you will have to accept a last-minute itinerary-change.

-However, if you have the luxury of time, and are fascinated by new cultures and scenery, this magnificent climb should be a priority.
+However, if you have the luxury of time, and are fascinated by new cultures and scenery, this magnificent climb is definitely worth it..